Quantum Monte Carlo assessment of embedding for for strongly correlated defects: interplay between mean-field starting point and interactions: Method

-We tested the dependence of the DFT+cRPA results on the DFT reference state and on the choice of DC correction.
-The reference states involved different occupations of the spin-unpolarized Fe $d$-like one-particle states.
-In our DFT calculations, the states were ordered in energy as $e$, $a_1$, and $e'$.
-We note the $a_1$, and $e'$ states switch ordering in larger supercells~\cite{wickramaratneElectricalOpticalProperties2019,muechlerQuantumEmbeddingMethods2022}.
-We chose two target states $|22100\rangle$ and $|11111\rangle$, labeling by their total occupations in the five Fe $d$-like DFT orbitals. $|22100\rangle$ is the lowest energy state in spin-unpolarized DFT.
-Both states preserve the $C_{3v}$ symmetry of the defect.
+We tested the dependence of the DFT+cRPA results on the target state used in the DFT calculation for the full system and on the choice of DC correction in the active space.
+The DFT target states involved different occupations of the spin-unpolarized d-like one-body states.
+In our DFT calculations, the states were ordered in energy as e, a$_1$, and e'.
+We note the a$_1$ and e' states for Fe$_{\text{Al}}^0$:AlN switch ordering as the supercell size increases~\cite{wickramaratneElectricalOpticalProperties2019, muechlerQuantumEmbeddingMethods2022}.
+For Fe$_{\text{Al}}^0$:AlN, we chose two DFT target states $|22100\rangle$ and $|11111\rangle$, using labels for the total occupations in the five Fe d-like DFT orbitals ordered e, a$_1$, and e'. $|22100\rangle$ is the lowest energy state in spin-unpolarized DFT.
+For Cr$_{\text{Al}}^+$:AlN, we chose the target state $|11000\rangle$, which represents half filling of the two-fold degenerate e states.
+All reference states preserve the C$_{3v}$ symmetry of the defect.

-For the DC correction, we considered three cases.
+For the DC correction, we considered four cases.
 The first is neglecting the correction altogether.
 At first sight, this seems to be the least rigorous approach; however, it is important to note that in our context, this follows the approach taken by most DFT-based embedding methods.
 The reason is because we are only considering transitions between states in the active space, and the conventional use of the DC correction is to correct the energy spacing between the active space and bulk orbitals.
-In our case, the reason DC makes a difference to the active-space spectra is because we are explicitly including \emph{orbital dependence}, which is usually neglected~\cite{liechtensteinDensityfunctionalTheoryStrong1995}.
+In our case, the reason DC makes a difference to the active space spectra is because we are explicitly including \emph{orbital dependence}, which is usually neglected~\cite{liechtensteinDensityfunctionalTheoryStrong1995}.

-The second from of the DC we consider is the approximation that the DFT treatment of the Coulomb interaction is described at the Hartree level, but with the cRPA screened interaction~\cite{bockstedteInitioDescriptionHighly2018, maQuantumSimulationsMaterials2020, muechlerQuantumEmbeddingMethods2022}.
-The Hartree DC correction has the form
+The second form of the DC we consider is the approximation that the DFT treatment of the Coulomb interaction is described at the Hartree level, but with the cRPA screened interaction~\cite{bockstedteInitioDescriptionHighly2018, maQuantumSimulationsMaterials2020, muechlerQuantumEmbeddingMethods2022}.
+Under this assumption, the Hartree DC correction to the one-body parameters $t_{ij}$ has the form